 - correspondence, comments and opinions when the Customer contacts us directly by email, phone or when completing an online form;

-- traffic data We see as part of providing connectivity, such as phone numbers called, the time and duration of calls;
+- traffic data Supplier see as part of providing connectivity, such as phone numbers called, the time and duration of calls;

 - credential information such as encrypted passwords, hints and similar security information;

-- preferences for marketing communications, how our website is displayed and how the Customer uses the Service;
+- preferences for marketing communications, how its website is displayed and how the Customer uses the Service;

-- information about how you access and use the Service;
+- information about how Customer accesses and use the Service;

 - log files and information about the Customer’s devices.

-This list is not exhaustive as You may specify additional Personal Data that is Processed.
+This list is not exhaustive as Customer may specify additional Personal Data that is processed.

-2.1 We Process any information that is generated by Your use (or Your employees’, agents’ or subcontractors’ use) of the Service.
+Supplier Processes any information that is generated by Customer’s use (or Customer’s employees’, agents’ or subcontractors’ use) of the Service.
 Given that recordings can be made and stored, any type of Personal Data could be captured or provided inadvertently by the User.
-Any access to the content of such communications by Us is strictly in accordance with Applicable Law.
+Any access to the content of such communications by Supplier is strictly in accordance with Applicable Law.

-3.1 We (and Our subcontractors) may Process User Personal Data to provide you the Service including: (i) the provision of the Services; (ii) account relationship management; (iiI) sending bills; or (iv) customer service.
+Supplier (and its subcontractors) may Process User Personal Data to provide the Service including: (i) the provision of the Services; (ii) account relationship management; (iii) sending bills; or (iv) Customer service.

-3.2 We (and Our subcontractors) may Process User Personal Data because it is in our legitimate interests as a business to use Your information including: (i) improving and innovating Our Service; (ii) marketing and tailoring Our Service to You; (iii) research and analytics; or (iv) credit checks, fraud prevention and security.
+Supplier (and Its subcontractors) may Process User Personal Data because it is in its legitimate interests as a business to use Customer’s information including: (i) improving and innovating Its Service; (ii) marketing and tailoring Its Service to Customer; (iii) research and analytics; or (iv) credit checks, fraud prevention and security.

-3.3 We (and Our subcontractors) may Process User Personal Data to meet our legal and regulatory obligations which may include sharing the same with law enforcement agencies.
+Supplier (and its subcontractors) may Process User Personal Data to meet its legal and regulatory obligations which may include sharing the same with law enforcement agencies.

 The Personal Data may concern the following categories of Data Subjects:

-- third party participants in voice calls or text messages to and from Your Users; and
+- third party participants in voice calls or text messages to and from Customer’s Users; and

-This list is not exhaustive as You may specify additional Personal Data that is Processed.
+This list is not exhaustive as Customer may specify additional Personal Data that is processed.